Federal Prosecutors Eyeing Charges Against Former Obama White House Counsel Greg Craig

 Prosecutors at the U.S. attorney’s office have briefed the Justice Department, but a final decision has not been made yet, as prosecutors are still unsure whether they have adequate evidence needed to bring charges.
 According to CNN, any action against Greg’s law firm would be extraordinary, given Mr. Craig and his law firm’s reputation as one of the most prestigious law firms in the United States.

-On head of the Special Counsel investigation of Russian interference in the 2016 United States elections Robert Mueller’s referral, the probe into Greg Craig and Skadden, Arps, Slate, Meagher & Flom LLP pertains to lobbying work Craig performed on behalf of a Ukrainian political group, without registering as a foreign agent, and therefore possibly breaking the law.
+Special Counsel Robert Mueller’s investigation of Russian interference in the 2016 U.S. elections, the probe into Greg Craig and Skadden, Arps, Slate, Meagher & Flom LLP pertains to lobbying work Craig performed on behalf of a Ukrainian political group, without registering as a foreign agent, and therefore possibly breaking the law.

 Latest: Prominent U.S. law firm had a deeper role in helping a Ukrainian leader suppress his main political opponent, Manafort court filings revealed https://t.co/Xp054YoTU7